 By the way, you might recognize a lot of these from my blog post on the best nuts and seeds for keto I did a while back.
 If you haven't read it yet, I highly suggest checking it out!

-Anyways, to amp up the flavor, I included some unsweetened shredded coconut and just a hint of vanilla extract to round it all out (trust me, it makes a huge difference!).
+Anyways, to amp up the flavor of this low carb granola, I included some unsweetened shredded coconut and just a hint of vanilla extract to round it all out (trust me, it makes a huge difference!).

 Customize Your Keto Granola